SebastienGllmt/VDTime/README.md

 VDTime Core tracks how much time you spend on each virtual desktop as a minimal program that simply exposes an API that other applications can query.
 This allows you to query the time-per-desktop statistics easily to compose them with any productivity tracking application you use (or any you develop).

+### Key features

+- Flexible backend you can integrate with different frontends
+- Keep track of time on the current virtual desktop to integrate into your own routine like the [Pomodoro Techinque](https://en.wikipedia.org/wiki/Pomodoro_Technique)
+- See your timer at a glance with win+

 ### Explicitly unsupported features

 These features will never be supported by design: